(1) The Appeals Committee shall hear and decide appeals arising from:

 (d) determining if confidential information related to the proceedings may be disclosed to a third party;

-(e) establishing procedures for the hearing which are not contrary to the Exchange's listing rules;
+(e) establishing procedures for the hearing which are not contrary to the Rules;

 (h) determining all administrative and procedural matters related to a hearing.